-A native of Los Angeles, cellist David Rosen received his B. M. from The Cleveland Institute of Music, his M. M. from the Eastman School of Music and his Doctor of Musical Arts from the University of Miami.
+A native of Los Angeles, cellist David Rosen received his Bachelor of Music from the Cleveland Institute of Music, his Master of Music from the Eastman School of Music, and his Doctor of Musical Arts from the University of Miami.
 His major teachers include Stephen Geber and Steven Doane.
-Rosen was a winner of the Coleman Chamber Music Competition in California and has taught courses in chamber music at Tulane and Southeastern Louisiana University.
-He has participated in the music festivals of Aspen, Banff, Blossom, Breckenridge, Chautauqua and Heidelberg.
-David has performed with the Cincinnati Symphony, San Diego Symphony and the Los Angeles Opera.
-He was a member of the New Orleans Symphony and has been a member of the Louisiana Philharmonic Orchestra since 1991 and has been spending his summers at the Breckenridge Music Festival since 1992.
+Rosen was a winner of the Coleman Chamber Music Competition in Pasadena, California and has taught courses in chamber music at Tulane and Southeastern Louisiana University.
+He has participated in the music festivals of Aspen, Banff, Blossom, Chautauqua, Heidelberg, and Steamboat Springs.
+Rosen has performed with the Cincinnati Symphony, San Diego Symphony, and the Los Angeles Opera.
+He has been a member of the Louisiana Philharmonic Orchestra since 1991 and has been spending his summers at the Breckenridge Music Festival since 1992.

 Cellist Ian Jones attended UCLA and Indiana University, continuing at IU for studies with Eric Kim and Janos Starker.
-For the 2006-7 concert season he joined the cello section of the Honolulu Symphony.
+For the 2006-2007 concert season, he joined the cello section of the Honolulu Symphony.
 He has benefited from coaching with Indiana faculty members including Atar Arad, Alexander Kerr, and Paul Biss, and has collaborated onstage with Joshua Bell and members of the Orion Quartet, among others.
 Ian joined the Tucson Symphony Orchestra in 2011, where he was recently appointed Assistant Principal Cello.
 He has appeared regularly in the Breckenridge Music Festival’s Winter Concert Series.
 An avid tennis player, Ian competes in USTA leagues in Tucson.